 2. Leave The Nasties Behind

 Depending on where you're travelling to, it's important to make sure your pet is protected against parasites and infectious diseases, some of which can be deadly.
 If you're travelling along the eastern coastline, make sure they're up to date with prevention against paralysis ticks.
-These ticks are reported to be most active during Spring and early Summer, however year-round protection is recommended in at-risk areas.
+Ticks are reported to be most active during Spring and early Summer, however year-round protection is recommended in high risk areas.

 Heartworm, the parasite transmitted by mosquitoes, is most prevalent in tropical and northern temperate areas of Australia.
 For spot-on treatments in cats, I recommend either Advocate or Revolution which will also protect your kitty against fleas and intestinal worms.
 For dogs, there's a range of options, including Milbemax, Sentinel and Comfortis Plus which are all monthly tablets.
 You can also speak to your vet about a yearly heartworm injection for your dog.
 Remember, if you're travelling for over a month be sure to bring an extra supply along with you so your pet remains protected.